vferat/pycrostates/docs/source/install.rst

 Install
 =======

 Pycrostates is still under development.
-Be aware that many features haven't test on real datasets yet.
-To install pycrostates, you can use pip in your terminal:
+Be aware that many features haven't been tested on real datasets yet.
+To install pycrostates, you can use ``pip`` in your terminal:

 .. code-block:: bash